 The Jean Humphries Guthrie Scholarship - This scholarship was established in 2001 by Jack Guthrie in honor of his wife, an alumna of Limestone College, Class of 1943.
 The endowment supports scholarships for mathematics majors from South Carolina or the Piedmont area of North Carolina.

-The Ramona Westbury Hale Scholarship - This endowed scholarship was established in 1997 by Ramona Westbury Hale, Limestone College graduate, Class of 1941.
+The Ramona Westbury Hale Scholarship - This endowed scholarship was established in 1997 by Ramona Westbury Hale, Limestone University graduate, Class of 1941.
 Scholarships are awarded annually to students who have decided to pursue a college major in English at Limestone.
 A minimum grade point average of 3.00 in high school and an interest in and love for literature are required of recipients.

 The Mary Elizabeth Hartzog Hamrick Endowed Scholarship Fund – The scholarship fund was initiated in 1989 by friends of Mary Elizabeth Hartzog Hamrick as a memorial for her service to Limestone as a devoted alumna and friend of the College.
 The scholarship will be available to award in the 2010-2011 academic year to an incoming freshman who earned a minimum GPA of 3.0 and graduated from Gaffney High School.
 Special consideration for residents of Cherokee County may be given also.
 The scholarship will be renewable if the recipient remains in good academic standing.

 The Oliver D. Hamrick Scholarship Fund - Created in 1986 by Edna Hipps Hamrick and Hamrick Corporation as a memorial to Oliver D. Hamrick, the founder of Hamrick's.
 Scholarships are available on the basis of financial need and academic merit and may be renewed annually provided the recipients maintain at least a "C" average and make satisfactory progress toward graduation.